Petty Theft with a Prior - Penal Code 666 PC

 California Penal Code 666 PC - Petty Theft with prior

-However, once again, things have changed drastically in the theft offense arena in San Fernando Valley.
-There are all kinds of programs that can be negotiated when protecting your record and avoiding a conviction.
-One possible thing is to plead guilty or no contest to a theft-related offense and then earn a misdemeanor or dismissal in the future if you can show good behavior and your attorney can convince the judge and prosecutor to give you a break.
+One possible thing is to plead guilty or no contest to a theft-related offense and then earn a misdemeanor or dismissal in the future.
+This can be achieved if you can show good behavior and your attorney can convince the judge and prosecutor to give you a break.
+Essentially, it involves fulfilling certain conditions, such as staying out of trouble and completing community service, to have the charge reduced or dismissed.

 In my case, I use my 25 years of experience to convince the prosecutor and judge that if they give my client a chance, they will not be sorry, my client will get on the right path, and they will never see them in criminal court again.
 It is difficult to get a diversion program if you already have a petty theft case and you pick up a new case.
 The prosecutors believe in upping the punishment if you continue to commit the same crime repeatedly.

 It is up to your attorney to make the argument that achieves the best result.
-This can usually be done to explain why you did what you did and give the prosecutor and the judge a solution for the problem so they genuinely believe it will not happen again.
+This can usually be done by explaining why you did what you did and giving the prosecutor and the judge a solution for the problem so they genuinely believe it will not happen again.

 Character letters from friends and family members can certainly help show that you have positive attributes that make it likely that you can get on the right path and not end up back in court again with a probation violation or a new case.
-Fortunately for you, the stage is now set for you to argue and be successful in a petty theft case or any theft-related offense.
+These letters can be a beacon of hope in your case, as they can significantly influence the court's decision in your favor.

 Can You Reduce a Prior Felony Theft to a Misdemeanor?

-We are going back to court time and time again for clients who had to plead guilty to a felony-related theft offense in the past and getting them misdemeanors and expungements regularly by using Proposition 47 to reduce the case.
+We are going back to court time and time again for clients who have had to plead guilty to a felony-related theft offense in the past and regularly getting them misdemeanors and expungements by using Proposition 47 to reduce the case.
+This process offers a ray of hope, showing that even past mistakes can be rectified and provide a fresh start.